 Is it making enough to cover the bills?
 Pulling in enough cash to keep the store running?
-Is it hitting the point where your side hustle store transforms into your full-time career?
+Maybe it is hitting the point where your side hustle store transforms into your full-time career?

 Or is it something with a specific monetary value?
 Your first five figure month?
 Six figure year?
 Or, dare I say it, the first time you break the million dollar barrier.

 There is no right answer.
 It’s subjective.
-It’s going to be individual to you, your situation, and your store.
+And it’s going to be individual to you, your situation, and your store.